CanonicalLtd/UCWifiConnect/README.md

 ## Spread tests

-We have a set of spread (https://github.com/snapcore/spread) tests which can be executed on a virtual machine or real hardware.
+We have a set of spread (https://github.com/snapcore/spread) tests which are executed on a virtual machine

 In order to run those tests you need the follow things